iamjdm/iamjdm/README.md

 ---

+## 🛰 Research Experience

+- **NASA / Notre Dame University – GUI Flowchart Design (Summer Program)**
+  Designed and implemented a **front-end graphical interface flowchart** to support drone research.
+The project focused on modeling human error in automated systems, improving usability, and making technical research tools more accessible.

+---

 ## 💼 Projects

-### 🛰 NASA/Notre Dame GUI Flowchart Design
-Developed a **front-end graphical user interface flowchart design** during a summer research project at Notre Dame University, sponsored by **NASA**.
-The work focused on improving human-error handling in drone systems and designing a user-friendly interface for research purposes.

-### 📂 Portfolio Website *(placeholder)*
-A responsive personal website to showcase skills and projects.
+- **Portfolio Website (placeholder)** – A responsive personal website to showcase skills and projects.

-### ⚡ Interactive Web App *(placeholder)*
-A JavaScript-based app demonstrating DOM manipulation and user interaction.
+- **Interactive Web App (placeholder)** – A JavaScript-based app demonstrating DOM manipulation and user interaction.

-### 🎓 Coursework Project *(placeholder)*
-A front-end project developed as part of my studies, focusing on layout and accessibility.
+- **Coursework Project (placeholder)** – A front-end project developed as part of my studies, focusing on layout and accessibility.

 ---